JuanseMastrangelo/Expo-Instagram-Stories/README.md

 | extraSpacing | number        | Extra spacing of the images animation                                                                                                                                                                                 |
 | fullWidth    | boolean       | The individual slide width, if true the Image.getSize from React-Native will calculate the image's full width (later calculated to keep the screens ratio), and if true it will override the extraSpacing if it's set |
 | direction    | string        | The individual slide direction animation, Values are "even", "odd", "left", "right"                                                                                                                                   |

-## Acknowledgement

-[Eric Hoffman](https://dribbble.com/shots/5595078-Santa-Cruz-Bike-Picker) who designed the concept on dribble for [Reform Collective](https://dribbble.com/ReformCollective) and who inspired me to create the component and challenge my knowledge on React-Native and animations in the framework.

 ## License